andreadellacorte/docs/pages/Coaches & Sessions.md

 ## How long do sessions last?

+Sessions last no less than 60 minutes, oftentimes a bit more.

 ## What should I expect from a coaching session?

+Coaching sessions are tailored to your needs.
+The most common format is the "mock interview", where the coach will quiz you and provide you feedback on your answers.

-## Do you help with coding or whiteboard session?
+## Do you help with coding or whiteboarding interviews?
 Yes, we have Senior Software Engineers and Engineering Managers ready to help.

 ## Can I work with multiple coaches?
-Yes, though we recommend Software Engneers do most of their sessions with one coach, as there are many topics to cover.
+Yes, though we recommend Software Engneers do most of their sessions with one coach.